slowernews/wisdom-tldr/chapters/chapter_1_self.md

 'If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism.' -- Robert Greene*

 <!--
+> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*

 Some of the skills that you need to achieve expertise were not yet systemised.

 If you can’t explain something in simple terms, you don’t understand it.